A Pipeline for Mushroom Mass Estimation Based on Phenotypic Parameters: A Multiple Oudemansiella raphanipies Model

 Abstract

-Estimating the mass of Oudemansiella raphanipies quickly and accurately is indispensable for optimizing post-harvest packaging processes.
-The traditional methods typically involve manual grading followed by weighing with a balance, which is inefficient and labor-intensive.
-To address the challenges encountered in actual production scenarios, in this work, we proposed a novel pipeline for estimating the mass of multiple Oudemansiella raphanipies.
+Estimating the mass of Oudemansiella raphanipies quickly and accurately is indispensable in optimizing post-harvest packaging processes.
+Traditional methods typically involve manual grading followed by weighing with a balance, which is inefficient and labor-intensive.
+To address the challenges encountered in actual production scenarios, in this work, we developed a novel pipeline for estimating the mass of multiple Oudemansiella raphanipies.
 To achieve this goal, an enhanced deep learning (DL) algorithm for instance segmentation and a machine learning (ML) model for mass prediction were introduced.
-On one hand, to segment the multiple samples in the same image, a novel instance segmentation network named FinePoint-ORSeg was presented to obtain the finer edges of samples, which integrated the edge attention module for improving the fineness of the edges.
-On the other hand, for individual samples, a novel cap-stem segmentation approach was applied and 18 phenotypic parameters were obtained.
-Furthermore, the Principal Component Analysis (PCA) was utilized to reduce the redundancy among features.
-Combining the two aspects mentioned above, the mass was computed by Exponential GPR model with 7 principal components.
-In terms of segmentation performance, our model outperforms the original Mask R-CNN, the AP, the AP50, the AP75 and the APs are improved by 2%, 0.7%, 1.9%, and 0.3%, respectively.
-Additionally, our model outperforms other networks such as YOLACT, SOLOV2 and Mask R-CNN with swin.
-As for mass estimation, the results showed the average Coefficient of Variation (CV) of single sample mass in different attitude are 6.81%.
-Moreover, an average mean absolute percentage error (MAPE) of multiple samples is 8.53%.
-Overall, the experimental results indicated that the proposed method is time-saving, non-destructive and accurate.
-This can provide a reference for the research on post-harvest packaging technology of Oudemansiella raphanipies.
+On one hand, to segment multiple samples in the same image, a novel instance segmentation network named FinePoint-ORSeg was applied to obtain the finer edges of samples, by integrating an edge attention module to improve the fineness of the edges.
+On the other hand, for individual samples, a novel cap–stem segmentation approach was applied and 18 phenotypic parameters were obtained.
+Furthermore, principal component analysis (PCA) was utilized to reduce the redundancy among features.
+Combining the two aspects mentioned above, the mass was computed by an exponential GPR model with seven principal components.
+In terms of segmentation performance, our model outperforms the original Mask R-CNN; the AP, AP50, AP75, and APs are improved by 2%, 0.7%, 1.9%, and 0.3%, respectively.
+Additionally, our model outperforms other networks such as YOLACT, SOLOV2, and Mask R-CNN with Swin.
+As for mass estimation, the results show that the average coefficient of variation (CV) of a single sample mass in different attitudes is 6.81%.
+Moreover, the average mean absolute percentage error (MAPE) for multiple samples is 8.53%.
+Overall, the experimental results indicate that the proposed method is time-saving, non-destructive, and accurate.
+This can provide a reference for research on post-harvest packaging technology for Oudemansiella raphanipies.

 Article activity feed